kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

 - Immediately after the load-in, press Up+Left to move the character closer to the door before the start of Carth's Cutscene
 - Carth accosts you: 1,1,1,5,3
-- If necessary, reenable VSync
+- If necessary, reenable V-Sync
 - Exit the apartment (forced to bring Carth)
 - [Hard Buffer](../Techniques/Save%20Buffering#hard-buffers) to skip the Sith Raid
 - Use [AMG](../Major%20Glitches/Anywhere%20Menu%20Glitch) to perform the [Sneak Attack FLU](<../Major Glitches/Fake Level Up#sneak-attack-flu>):